mantil-io/mantil/docs/api_configuration.md

       env:
         KEY: stage
 ```
-Now after deploying both stages again the final state will look like this:
+After deploying both stages again the final state will look like this:
 ```
 name: my-project
 stages: